Lazarus Group: Attack

 The virus exploited a vulnerability in the Windows operating system, then encrypted the computer's data in return for a sum of Bitcoin worth roughly $300 to get the key.
 In order to encourage payment, the ransom demand doubled after three days, and if not paid in a week, the malware deletes the encrypted data files.
 The malware used a legitimate piece of software called Windows Crypto, made by Microsoft to scramble the files.
 Once the encryption is completed, the filename has "Wincry" appended, which is the root of the Wannacry name.
 Wincry was the base of the encryption, but two additional exploits, EternalBlue and DoublePulsar, were used by the malware to make it a cryptoworm.
 EternalBlue automatically spreads the virus through networks, while DoublePulsar triggered it to activate on a victim's computer.
-In other words, EternalBlue got the infected link to your computer, and DoublePulsar clicked it for you.

 Security researcher Marcus Hutchins brought the attack to an end when he received a copy of the virus from a friend at a security research company and discovered a kill switch hardcoded into the virus.
 The malware included a periodic check to see if a specific domain name was registered, and would only proceed with encryption if that domain name did not exist.
 Hutchins identified this check, then promptly registered the relevant domain at 3:03 pm UTC.
 The malware immediately stopped propagating itself and infecting new machines.
 This was very interesting, and is a clue as to who created the virus.
 Usually stopping malware takes months of back and forth fighting between the hackers and security experts, so this easy win was unexpected.
 Another very interesting and unusual aspect of the attack was that the files were not recoverable after paying the ransom: only $160,000 was collected, leading many to believe that the hackers weren't after the money.

 The easy kill switch and lack of revenue led many to believe that the attack was state-sponsored; the motive was not financial compensation, but just to cause chaos.
 After the attack security experts traced the DoublePulsar exploit back to the United States NSA where the exploit had been developed as a cyberweapon.
 The exploit was then stolen by the Shadow Brokers hacker group, who first tried to auction it off, but after failing to do that simply gave it away for free.
 The NSA subsequently revealed the vulnerability to Microsoft who issued an update on March 14, 2017, two months before the attack occurred.
 The update wasn't mandatory and the majority of computers with the vulnerability had not resolved the issue by the time May 12 rolled around, leading to the widespread impact of the attack.